Erika Sandoval testifies she ‘snapped’ when she killed her husband, an Exeter Police Officer

-VISALIA, California (KGPE) – Thirty-three-year-old Erika Sandoval read to the jury a recording of her confession back when she was arrested in 2015.
+VISALIA, California (KSEE) – Thirty-three-year-old Erika Sandoval read to the jury a recording of her confession back when she was arrested in 2015.

 Prosecuting Attorney David Alavezos asked Sandoval several questions on Friday to try and prove to she has a history of lying.